Psingh12354/Internship_Notes_Cog/README.md

 - Apache NiFi is a real time data ingestion platform, which can transfer and manage data transfer between different sources and destination systems.
 It supports a wide variety of data formats like logs, geo location data, social feeds, etc. It also supports many protocols like SFTP, HDFS, and KAFKA, etc. This support to wide variety of data sources and protocols making this platform popular in many IT organizations.
 - Provide a web based user Interface
 - Drag and Drop
+- Data ingestion is the process of obtaining and importing data for immediate use or storage in a database.
 - Flowfiles = Content + attribute(kv pair)
 - Flowfiles use by nifi processor to process the data
 - Data ingestion is the process of transporting data from one or more sources to a target site for further processing and analysis.
+- Apache NiFi is an ETL tool with flow-based programming that comes with a web UI built to provide an easy way (drag & drop) to handle data flow in real-time.
+It also supports powerful and scalable means of data routing and transformation, which can be run on a single server or in a clustered mode across many servers.